mattermost/docs/source/process/pm-faq.rst

 3. Measurable: Telemetry added where appropriate
 4. Documented: Complete documentation is available
 5. Secure: Reviewed internally for security, and included in future security reviews
+6. Accessible: Accessibility has been added for user interface components
+7. Logged: Audit log entries have been added to allow system admins to troubleshoot issues
-6. Compliant: Anything needed for compliance is tracked in logs
+8. Compliant: Anything needed for compliance is tracked in logs

 How to create redirects for in-product documentation?